 Description

-The Riso di Baraggia Biellese e Vercellese PDO refers to the rice product obtained from the processing of unrefined rice belonging to the Arborio, Baldo, Balilla, Carnaroli, S. Andrea, Loto and Gladio varieties.
+The Riso di Baraggia Biellese e Vercellese PDO refers to the Brown, Refined and Parboiled rice products obtained from the processing of unrefined rice belonging to the Arborio, Baldo, Balilla, Carnaroli, S. Andrea, Loto and Gladio varieties.

 Production Area

-The production area of Riso di Baraggia Biellese e Vercellese PDO is in 28 municipalities in the provinces of Biella, Vercelli in the Piedmont region.
+The production area of Riso di Baraggia Biellese e Vercellese PDO is within 28 municipalities in the provinces of Biella, Vercelli, in the Piedmont region.

 Production Method

 The cultivating procedures are aimed at obtaining a healthy and perfectly ripe product.
 The use of nitrate or compost fertilisers, or those containing heavy metals, is not permitted; fungicide or insecticidal treatments are carried out at least 40 days before the harvest, which generally takes place at the end of summer.
-The drying processes for the unrefined rice, which should preferably take place in drying rooms or over a direct flame, must be carried out with means and methods that reduce the possible contamination of the rice-grain involucres with any residual fuels or extraneous smells to the minimum.
+The drying processes used for the unrefined rice, which should preferably take place in drying rooms or over a direct flame, must be carried out with means and methods that reduce the possible contamination of the rice-grain involucres with any residual fuels or extraneous smells to the minimum.
 At the end of this stage, the residual moisture of the rice must be of no more than 14%.
-For the preparation of brown rice or the successive refining of the product, the rice undergoes two different processes: stripping or husking and refining or bleaching.
-The first involves the elimination of the husk of the rice grain, after which the grains are divided by size.
+The rice undergoes two different processes to create the brown rice or prepare it for the successive refining of the product: stripping or husking, and refining or whitening.
+The first involves the removal of the glumes, or husk, around the rice grain, after which the grains are divided by size.
 The second process involves the removal of the pericarp from the surface of the grains; this is done through abrasion.

 Appearance and Flavour